Do I have the Knowledge to Answer? Investigating Answerability of Knowledge Base Questions: Conclusions and Discussion

-In summary, we have introduced and motivated the task of detecting answerability when answering questions over a KB.
-We have created GrailQAbility as the first benchmark dataset for KBQA with unanswerable questions.
-Using experiments on GrailQAbility, we show that state-of-the-art KBQA models are not good at detecting answerability in general.
-We believe that our work and dataset will inspire and enable research towards developing more robust KBQA models.
+We have introduced the task of detecting answerability when answering questions over a KB.
+We have released GrailQAbility\footref{codefootnote} as the first benchmark dataset for KBQA with unanswerable questions, along with extensive experiments on three KBQA models.
+We find that no model is able to replicate its answerable performance for the unanswerable setting even with appropriate retraining and thresholding, though both these methods of adaptation help in improving performance substantially.

+Further, we find that there is a trade-off between robustness to missing schema elements and missing data elements.
+The models find schema-level incompleteness easier to handle while data-level incompleteness substantially affects the models that enforce data-level constraints while decoding.
+Another observation is that the models get quite confused for those unanswerable questions that contain a schema element seen in an answerable train question, along with a missing schema element that is not seen at training.
+Finally, while TIARA turns out to be the best overall model, different models find different categories of unanswerability to be more challenging.
+This suggests that new KBQA models will need to combine architectural aspects of different existing models to best handle unanswerability.
+We believe that our dataset and observations will inspire research towards developing more robust and trustworthy KBQA models.